 - Tempeh is: the same as in English

-- Seitan is: the same as in English, however there is a popular mock meat in the Czech Republic called
+- Seitan is: the same as in English

-- Robi which is similar.
+- Robi which is similar to Seitan.
 It’s wheat protein mixed with beetroot and spices.
 It’s delicious, try it.

 If you’re reading ingredient labels I suggest using the Google Translate app’s camera function to translate it for you.
 However, here are few Czech words to look out for.